-The hotels are both busy so, in my experience, they lack that white glove experience one might expect in a similarly-priced hotel in other parts of Hong Kong.
-That being said, my daughter loves staying at Hong Kong Disneyland, so we usually do for at least one night during our Hong Kong trips.
+The hotels are both busy, so, in my experience, they lack that white glove experience one might expect in a similarly-priced hotel in other parts of Hong Kong.
+That said, my daughter loves staying at Hong Kong Disneyland, so we usually do it for at least one night during our Hong Kong trips.

 Disney’s Hollywood Hotel

 Art Deco in style, Disney’s Hollywood Hotel is the least expensive option.
-However, I found it good value for money.
-Kids will love the piano-shaped pool, relaxed vibe and expansive grassy areas to run through.
+However, I found it a good value for money.
+Kids will love the piano-shaped pool, relaxed vibe, and expansive grassy areas to run through.

 Disney Explorers Lodge

 The 750-room, resort-style Disney Explorers Lodge opened in April 2017.
 It’s furnished according to the four different tropical climates of Asia, Oceania, South America, and Africa and priced in between Disney’s Hollywood Hotel and Hong Kong Disneyland Hotel.

 Learn why this is our favorite Hong Kong Disneyland hotel in my Disney Explorers Lodge review.

 This hotel is the luxury option though it pales compared to the fabulous five-star hotels elsewhere in Hong Kong.
 Victorian in style, similar to Orlando’s Grand Floridian, the rooms are fine and a bit nicer than Disney’s Hollywood Hotel though I wouldn’t classify them as luxurious.